dinobabies/.github/profile/README.md

 # Getting old
-Was dropping over half the my experiance in my most reacent resume the right move?
+Was dropping over half the experiance in my most recent resume the best move?